-Recurring
+Recurring Enabled

-Use the slider to indicate if the Routine will be scheduled to recur.
+Use the slider to indicate if the Routine can be scheduled to recur.

-If Recurring is set to Yes, further parameters will be displayed to configure the recurring Routines.
-For details on the parameters, see Table 77, "Recurring Parameters," on page 293.
+If Recurring Enabled is set to Yes, further parameters will be displayed to configure the recurring Routines, as described in Table 83, "Recurring Scheduled Routine Parameters," on page 271.